 We process personal data about you for the purpose of your application for a formal employment relationship where this is necessary for the decision as to whether to establish an employment relationship with us.
 The legal basis here is section 26 BDSG (German data protection act), subsection (1) in conjunction with (8) sentence 2.

 We may also process personal data concerning you where this is necessary for defence against legal claims asserted against us in connection with the application process.
 The legal basis in this case is article 6 (1) letter f GDPR, and the legitimate interest is, for example, the obligation to provide evidence in proceedings under the German general act on equal treatment (AGG).

-Where an employment relationship has been established between you and us, we may, under section 26 (1) BDSG, further process the personal data already received from you, for the purposes of the employment relationship, if this is necessary for the performance or ending of the employment relationship or for the exercise of the rights and the fulfilment of the obligations of the body representing the interests of the employees on the basis of a statute or a wage agreement or a labour-management or service agreement (collective agreement).
+Where an employment relationship has been established between you and us, we may, under section 26 (1) BDSG, further process the personal data already received from you, for the purposes of the employment relationship, if this is necessary for the performance or end of the employment relationship or for the exercise of the rights and the fulfillment of the obligations of the body representing the interests of the employees on the basis of a statute or a wage agreement or a labour-management or service agreement (collective agreement).

 - Which categories of personal data do we process?

 We process data which are connected with your job application.
 Such data may include general data on your person (name, address and contact data), information on your professional qualifications and education, information on further vocational training or other information which you provide to us in connection with your application.
-We may also process professional information which you make available to the general public, for example a profile on the professional social media networks.
+We may also process professional information which you make available to the general public, for example, a profile on the professional social media networks.

 - In which categories are the recipients of your data?